tripledio/tripledio.github.io/_posts/2024-03-27-cost-of-efficiency.md

 ![Ants](/img/posts/efficiency/ants.jpg){:width="800px"}

-So an important takeaway:
+"Inefficiency in the small yields resilience in the large."

-> "Inefficiency in the small yields resilience in the large."
+{: .center-img-text }

 Another more visual example are plants[^leafs].
 Green is the color that reigns over the plant kingdom.
 But why green, and not black?
 It is because plants photoelectric cells, those that regulate the energy flow during photosynthesis, absorb all the photons in the red and blue regions of the light spectrum.
 But they absorb only about 90% of the green photons.
 If they absorbed more, they would look black.
 So plants are green because they are not super efficient and still reflect a small amount of green light.
 So what is the trade-off?